 Expected Longevity of a Condensing Furnace

 The life span of a condensing furnace is dependent on the brand, model and other factors.
-Usually, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may not last as long.
+Usually, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If you put off scheduled maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.

-A variable-speed furnace doesn’t stay on all the time.
-Rather, it runs at different speeds depending on the temperature in your [[location]] home and the amount of energy it requires to maintain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Alternatively, it runs at different speeds depending on the temperature in your Marshalltown home as well as the amount of energy it requires to sustain that temperature.

-When too much energy is needed to maintain your preferred temperature level, the furnace will switch to a higher speed in order to keep up with demand.
-Doing this will ensure more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is necessary to maintain your desired temperature level, the furnace will shift to a higher speed in order to keep up with demand.
+This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces